-Insurance Coverage: Many major insurance plans no longer cover Amitiza starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Amitiza.
 Learn More

 Savings Alert: We've added new, lower prices at most pharmacies for this prescription.
 Learn More